ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 * Stop the MySQL database:
 ```
-/etc/init.d/mysql stop
+mysqladmin -u root -p shutdown
 ```

+type `admin123` as the password

+* Exit the MySQL container by typing `exit`

-* In another shell, connect to the Backup container
+* Connect to the Backup container
 ```
 kubectl exec -it $MYSQL_ID -c inventory-backup-container bash
 ```